 The SDR color gamut is fantastic.
 It has near-perfect coverage of the sRGB color space used in most web content.
 It's also excellent with the Adobe RGB color space used in some professional content creation, but it oversaturates reds and undersaturates greens.

-The HDR color volume is great.
+The HDR color volume is good.
 It displays bright and dark colors well, but its incomplete color gamut limits it, and it doesn't display colors as bright as on QD-OLEDs like the Dell Alienware AW3423DWF.
-Although updating it to firmware MCM104 and changing the Color Temp to '6500K' doesn't significantly increase the color volume compared to firmware MCM102 with Color Temp set to '8200K', the tone mapping and overall image looks better with the latest firmware.
+These results are with Color Temp set to '6500K' with firmware MCM105.

 The text clarity is okay, but it's worse than LED-backlit LCD monitors because computer programs don't render text well with its RWBG subpixel layout.
 As you can see, with Windows ClearType enabled (top photo), there's color fringing, so if that bothers you, you'd have to disable ClearType.
 The same issue exists with Windows 11, as you can see with ClearType on and with ClearType off.
 On top of its text rendering issues, the aggressive matte coating makes text look hazy.